dereksonderegger/141/docs/03_Amounts.md

 The graph first separates the graph into continents and scales the area of each continent by the population of the continent.
 Then each continent is split into the countries that compose the continent, again with area representing population.
 Finally the countries are color-coded by their 2007 life expectancy.

-This differs from a moasic plot in that a country only occurs withing one continent whereas in a mosaic plot, a category level will occur in multiple "containers".
+This differs from a mosaic plot in that a country only occurs withing one continent whereas in a mosaic plot, a category level will occur in multiple "containers".

+The previous graph is pretty ugly because we are trying to code two quantitative variables (population size and life expectancy).
+We'll concentrate on population size.
+Instead of using text to indicate both the continent and country, lets use text for the country and color for continent.